Police discover new kidnappers’ hideout in Lagos - Nigeria Today

 Police discover new kidnappers’ hideout in Lagos

+He said that the team thereafter destroyed the hideout before moving the recovered items out of the location.

+“The suspected kidnappers, who were preparing their morning meal, scampered into safety on sighting the special team, abandoning several items,” he said.

-The post Police discover new kidnappers’ hideout in Lagos appeared first on Premium Times Nigeria.
+The post Police discover new kidnappers’ hideout in Lagos appeared first on Vanguard News.

 Follow us on twitter @NigeriaTodayNG